-ftp://example.com/some/path/[a-z[:upper:]\\].jpeg (This was added in 7.21.0) CALLBACK OPTIONS CURLOPT_WRITEFUNCTION Function pointer that should match the following prototype: size_t function(void ptr, size_t size, size_t nmemb, void userdata); This function gets called by libcurl as soon as there is data received that needs to be saved.
+ftp://example.com/some/path/[a-z[:upper:]\\].jpeg (This was added in 7.21.0) CALLBACK OPTIONS CURLOPT WRITEFUNCTION Pass a pointer to a function that matches the following prototype: size_t function(char ptr, size_t size_t nmemb, void userdata); This function gets called by libcurl as soon as there is data received that needs to be saved.
 The size of the data pointed to by ptr is size multiplied with nmemb, it will not be zero terminated.
 Return the number of bytes actually taken care of.
 If that amount differs from the amount passed to your function, it'll signal an error to the library.
 This will abort the transfer and return CURLE_WRITE_ERROR.
 From 7.18.0, the function can return CURL_WRITEFUNC_PAUSE which then will cause writing to this connection to become paused.
 See curl_easy_pause(3) for further details.
 This function may be called with zero bytes data if the transferred file is empty.
 Set this option to NULL to get the internal default function.
 The internal default function will write the data to the FILE given with CURLOPT_WRITEDATA.
 Set the userdata argument with the CURLOPT_WRITEDATA option.